Ivana505/funky-keyboard/README.md

 ### Visitor goals

-The target audience are kids and parents who want to play piano keyboard without previous knowledge and have fun:
+The target audience are kids and parents who want to play the piano keyboard without previous knowledge and have fun:

 - To understand how the keyboards is played and to navigate through the site easily.
 - To learn how to play easy songs on the piano keyboard in a day.